juftin/actions/README.md

 `semantic-release` comes with support for the following plugins (they must be specified in your release configuration file for them to work):

+-   `@semantic-release/changelog` - Generate a changelog file
--   `@semantic-release/commit-analyzer` - Analyze commits with conventional-changelog (included by default)
+-   `@semantic-release/commit-analyzer` - Analyze commits with conventional-changelog
--   `@semantic-release/release-notes-generator` - Generate release notes for the commits in the release (included by default)
+-   `@semantic-release/exec` - Run commands during the release process
--   `@semantic-release/npm` - Publish a package to npm (included by default)
--   `@semantic-release/github` - Create a GitHub release + comment on issues and PRs (included by default)

 -   `@semantic-release/git` - Commit release assets to the repository
+-   `@semantic-release/github` - Create a GitHub release + comment on issues and PRs
+-   `@semantic-release/npm` - Publish a package to npm
--   `@semantic-release/exec` - Run commands during the release process
+-   `@semantic-release/release-notes-generator` - Generate release notes for the commits in the release
--   `@semantic-release/changelog` - Generate a changelog file
 -   `semantic-release-gitmoji` - Use gitmoji for commit messages
 -   `semantic-release-major-tag` - Create a major tag for releases
+-   `semantic-release-pypi` - Publish a package to PyPI
 -   `semantic-release-replace-plugin` - Replace text in files with release information
+-   `semantic-release-slack-bot` - Notify a Slack channel of a release

 You must also have a semantic-release configuration file in your repository root for this action to work.